swharden/Telem-A-Gator/README.md

 # Telem-A-Gator
 The Telem-A-Gator is python-based GUI to view and analyze scientific telemetry data.
+The goal of this software is to facilitate _exploratory data analysis_ rather than create publication figures.
+Any graph displayed in this software can be exported as PNG, JPG, and HTML files, and its content (the data creating it) can be exported as an excel file.

 ### Concepts
 * The telemetry software outputs data in the form of massive text files (CSV format with .txt extension).
 Sample output is below.